moebiussurfing/ofxSurfingImGui/README.md

 **ofxSurfingImGui** is a helper add-on with _Snippets / Helpers / LayoutManagement / Widgets_ to easy integrate **ImGui** into **openFrameworks**.

 #### WORK IN PROGRESS
+* BUG: WHEN ADDING MANY TIMES A PRAMETER WITH SAME NOT UNIQUE NAME.
+* BUG: LAYOUT ENGINE FAILS ON NESTING INDENTED GROUPS.

 ## Features
 * Requires the _awesome_ @**Daandelange**'s fork: